kristoff-it/ziggy/editors/vscode/README.md

 the Ziggy CLI tool installed for this extension to work.

-This extension will temporarily also offer LSP features for the frontmatter of SuperMD files, until a dedicated SuperMD Language Server will be created.
+This extension will temporarily also offer LSP features for the frontmatter of SuperMD files, until a dedicated SuperMD Language Server is created.